MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-error-responses.md

 The UI displays a limited number of connection errors, for a comprehensive list, follow these steps to generate a detailed error report using a PowerShell script.

 1. Open Windows PowerShell with administrator rights.
-2. Install the script from the PowerShell Gallery using the following command
+2. Install the script from the PowerShell gallery using the following command
 ```powershell
     Install-Script -Name DownloadErrorScript
 ```